-- buffer (ArrayBuffer) The archive as an ArrayBuffer (it's also fine to pass a TypedArray). - format (string) The format of the archive.
+- buffer (TypedArray()) The archive as an ArrayBuffer or TypedArray. - format (string()) The format of the archive.
 Should be one of the formats recognized by shutil.unpack_archive.
 By default the options are 'bztar', 'gztar', 'tar', 'zip', and 'wheel'.

-Several synonyms are accepted for each format, e.g., for 'gztar' any of '.gztar', '.tar.gz', '.tgz', 'tar.gz' or 'tgz' are considered to be synonyms.

-• extract_dir (string) - The directory to unpack the archive into.
+Several synonyms are accepted for each format, e.g., for 'gztar' any of '.gztar', '.tar.gz', '.tgz', 'tar.gz' or 'tgz' are considered to be synonyms. - options.extractDir (string()) The directory to unpack the archive into.
 Defaults to the working directory.